chef-boneyard/inspec-aws-old/TESTING_AGAINST_AWS.md

 ## Current Solution

-We create two AWS accounts, each dedicated to the task of integration testing inspec-aws.
-Both accounts will be manually configured to cover the gap between what we want to examine, and what test fixtures Terraform can set up.
-Between the two of them, we want to have a positive and a negative compliance check for each test point.
+Our solution is to create two AWS accounts, each dedicated to the task of integration testing inspec-aws.

-Put another way, we want a less secure account, against which we will run a profile expecting it to be less secure.
-If the profile passes, we have verified that inspec-aws is able to detect the "negative" case.
-We call this secondary account - in which we only run tests that we could not fixture or run in the main account - the "minimal" account.

-The "default" account's tests cover a superset of the "negative" account's tests.
-For example, they both check root account MFA settings, but the default test account will have it enabled (and the inspec tests will expect that) whereas the minimal account will have root MFA disabled (and the corresponding inspec tests will expect that, as well).
+In the "default" account, we setup all fixtures that can be handled by Terraform.
+For any remaining fixtures, such as enabling MFA on the root account, we manually set one value in the "default" account, and manually set the opposing value in the "minimal" account.
+This allows use to perform testing on any reachable resource or property, regardless of whether or not Terraform can manage it.

-All tests (and test fixtures) that do not require such special handling are placed in the "default" set.
+All tests (and test fixtures) that do not require special handling are placed in the "default" set.
 That includes both positive and negative checks.

 Note that some tests will fail for the first day or two after you set up the accounts, due to the tests checking properties such as the last usage time of an access key, for example.